 Fertility can be adjusted later

 If the crop lives in a pot, start with a true potting mix.
-Then adapt feeding to the crop and growth stage.
-That sequence reduces more problems than almost any branded fertilizer upgrade.
+Then adapt your feeding to the crop and growth stage.
+That sequence reduces more beginner problems than any branded fertilizer upgrade ever could.

 If you're working on container growing fundamentals, also read